 I receive compensation for many links on this blog.
 You don’t have to use these links, but I am grateful to you if you do.
 American Express, Citibank, Chase, Capital One and other banks are advertising partners of this site.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).

-American AAdvantage has two bags issuing credit cards to members in the U.S.: Citibank and Barclaycard.
+American AAdvantage has two banks issuing credit cards to members in the U.S.: Citibank and Barclaycard.
 Citibank advertises online, through direct mail, and in American’s club lounges.
 Barclaycard advertises in the airport and on flights.

 When the Barclaycard version launched for new applications in December the bonus was just 40,000 miles.
 (There’s also been a 500 mile bonus for applying using an application received inflight, awarded whether you’re approved for the card or not.)